 It was already in the year 76.

-Some people in this rescue army doubted if Geng and his soldiers were still alive; since the city that Geng has been protecting was located in the north of the Tianshan Mountains, a series of magnificent and gigantic mountains that were covered by snow, with the average altitude of 4000 meters.
+The Shule city they had been protecting was located north of the Tianshan Mountains, a series of magnificent and gigantic mountains covered by snow, with an average altitude of 4000 meters.

-No one had wrote down what they had experienced crossing such a gigantic mountain under harsh weather in about 2000 years ago.
+No one recorded what they had suffered crossing such a gigantic mountain under harsh weather about 2000 years ago.

 They were then welcomed home and rewarded by their emperor.

-Final Wars with the Huns
+Final Wars Against the Xiongnu

 Ending of the House of Geng

-The House of Geng had several accomplished and remarkable marshals, they pledged their loyalty to the Han Empire for the next two hundred years.
+The House of Geng had several accomplished and remarkable marshals, and they pledged their loyalty to the Han Empire for the next two hundred years.